 The classification of an item into the above levels is based on the lowest level of the inputs used in the fair value measurement of the item.
 Transfers of items between levels are recognised in the period they occur.

 The Group measures these elements in the financial statements at fair value:

-- (i) Investment properties (Note 8); and - (ii) Financial instruments (Note 39).
+- (i) Investment properties, Note 8 to the financial statements; and - (ii) Financial instruments, Note 38 to the financial statements.

 7. PROPERTY, PLANT AND EQUIPMENT